dinomatic/docs.dinomatic.com/source/docs/akurai/customizations.md

 A plenty of options related to reviews and review pages.
 You can specify Hero & Related Reviews section text contents, choose Hero layout, whether to display a featured image on review pages, as well as specify review logo sizes for better performance and rendering.

+You can also enable/disable review/rating snippets (schema.org) markup for review pages, and adjust review author options.

 ![customizer-review-options](/assets/images/akurai/customizer/review-options.png)
 ![customizer-review-options-2](/assets/images/akurai/customizer/review-options-2.png)